 What to consider if you need to carry a balance

 Even low interest rates come with terms and conditions, so be sure to review your card’s fine print.
-For example, some credit cards have unpredictable interest rate jumps or increases that can make it more difficult to pay off your balance.
-Other cards have low introductory interest rates that can jump when the introductory period is up.
+For example, find out when your card issuer could raise your interest rate, which could make it more difficult to pay off your balance.

-If you do need to carry a balance, try to keep it within your comfort level.
-You may be tempted to take on credit to consolidate your other debts, but it’s better to be conservative.
-If you can’t pay it off in a few months, consider how your debt will impact your finances if the interest continues to accrue.
+If you need to carry a balance, try to keep it within your comfort level.
+It’s better to be conservative.
+If you can’t pay it off in a few months, consider how your debt will affect your finances if the interest continues to accrue.

-Your credit score is another factor to consider before getting a card.
+Your credit score is another factor to consider before carrying a balance.
 Payment history and amounts owed are two of the most important factors when it comes to calculating your credit score.
-If you’re not likely to pay off your credit card debt and your balance gets out of control, your credit score will suffer.
+If you can’t pay off your credit card debt and your balance gets out of control, your credit score will suffer.

 The bottom line

-In its most basic form, your credit card’s APR means nothing unless you plan on carrying a balance.
-If you plan on carrying a balance, that pesky percentage assigned to you upon approval is the rate applied to any outstanding balance.
-If you are navigating credit card debt and you aren’t sure where to go from here, consider using Bankrate’s credit card payoff calculator to determine how many months it will take to get debt free.
+If you’re navigating credit card debt and aren’t sure where to go from here, consider using Bankrate’s credit card payoff calculator to determine how many months it might take to become debt free.